michalporeba/odis/README.md

 # The Problem

+A much fuller description of the problem that motivated the project is available in the [Search for a Better Search](./docs/A%20Search%20for%20a%20Better%20Search.pdfs) paper, but in short...

 We have increasing amounts of data all around us.
 Discoverability is a challenge.
 It is especially true in systems where fine-grained access controls are necessary across organisational boundaries.

 Public crawling and indexing are not possible.
 Centralisation of data in data warehouses and lakes is currently the go-to solution.
 But that means the data governance has to be centralised.
 While it works in some organisations, it poses significant challenges in heterogeneous systems, and searches across multiple organisations.